richmondb/snip-url/README.md

 # SnipURL - URL Shortener

-SnipURL is a URL shortener application built with [Next.js](https://nextjs.org).
-It allows users to shorten long URLs for easier sharing and management.
+SnipURL is a URL shortening service that allows users to effortlessly shorten their URLs and share them anywhere.
+It makes link sharing simple, fast, and effective.

 ## Getting Started